-Press and hold the SEL button until the current time format start flashing
+3 Press and hold the SEL button until the current time format starts flashing.

-Press the SEL button to select "12 hr" or "24 hr".
+4 Press the SEL button to select "12 hr" or "24 hr"

-Press and hold the SEL button.
-The time format is set, and then the display moves to the clock setting
+5 Press and hold the SEL button.
+The time format is set, and then the display moves to the clock setting.